karimassi/netviz/milestones/milestone2.md

 Through our visualization, we would like to show how Netflix's release strategy evolved during the last few years.
 We will first introduce the dataset by showing basic insights about the content, and a first look at Netflix's release trends.
 In the past few years, Netflix expanded its operations to more and more countries.
 We'll next dive into the geographical and cultural expansion of the service, and how its library was updated accordingly.
 Such an expansion came with an adaptation of the content they offer, to adapt to their new cultural markets.
 We will finally look into the evolution of the content itself, in order to satisfy the growing demand.

+## General comments

-> Generally throughout the project we will require the following lectures, that we will not mention under each visualization:
+Generally throughout the project we will require the following lectures, that we will not mention under each visualization:
-> - The web development and D3 lectures to build the website and the core of our visualizations, along with the one about designing visualizations.
+ - The web development and D3 lectures to build the website and the core of our visualizations, along with the one about designing visualizations.
-> - The lecture on tabular data since it is the format our data is represented with.
+ - The lecture on tabular data since it is the format our data is represented with.
-> - The lecture on storytelling, since it is important to have a meaningful narrative which answers our problematic in a structured way.
+ - The lecture on storytelling, since it is important to have a meaningful narrative which answers our problematic in a structured way.

+We will use `gulp` to streamline the website's development and deployment, along with `Babel` and `Sass`.
+We will also use `Bootstrap` as our main CSS framework, as it provides pre-built components and makes it easy to create responsive designs.
+To provide a smooth scrolling experience we will use `fullpage.js`.

+Our core visualization consists of all the plots described below, aside from the ones containing maps and graphs.
+The latter are more complex, and we plan to include them only if time permits.
+If this is not the case, we can replace the maps by a simpler country selector.

 ## Introduction